 While your about page focuses on stories about your brand and company — such as how you got started and what you stand for — your FAQ page focuses specifically on questions about your products and operations, from product contents to shipping timelines to return or refund policies.

-Editor’s note: Build a beautiful website in under an hour with GoDaddy Website Builder — complete with every page you need, including an FAQ page.
+Editor’s note: Make a beautiful website in under an hour with GoDaddy Website Builder — complete with every page you need, including an FAQ page.

 Why do I need an FAQ page?